hpsc-lab/GPI2.jl/README.md

 julia --project=GPI2.jl -e 'using Pkg; Pkg.instantiate()'
 ```
 If you decide to use the latter approach with a cloned `GPI2.jl` directory, in
-the following, you need to run all commands from within the cloned folder and
+the following, you need to add `--project=path/to/GPI2.jl` to the `julia`
-add `--project=.` to the `julia` command, e.g.,
+command, e.g.,
 ```shell
 julia --project=. -e 'using GPI2; ...'
 ```
+if you are starting Julia from within the `GPI2.jl` folder.

 ## Usage